sampathkcs/Explainable-AI-and-Deep-Autoencoders-Based-Security-Framework-for-IoT-Network-Attack-Certainty/README.md

 # This Project is based on Autoencoder and XAI to find IoT network Attack certainty
+Our approach involves an Explainable AI framework combined with Deep Autoencoders to enhance security in IoT networks against attacks.
+An autoencoder model's reconstruction error is harnessed to identify anomalies within the IoT network, termed as Anomaly Score.
-Explainable AI and Deep Autoencoders-Based Security Framework for IoT Network Attack Certainty We use the reconstruction error of an autoencoder model to define IoT network anomalies (Anomaly Score) Anomalies are instances with high reconstruction error values.
+These anomalies are instances with notably high reconstruction error values.
-A threshold for the reconstruction error is estimated using a benign training dataset If an anomaly exists in the incoming data, the explanatory model should be able to explain why this instance could not be well predicted (reconstructed) by the autoencoder model
+To establish a benchmark, we determine a threshold for the reconstruction error using a benign training dataset.
+When an incoming data point showcases an anomaly, our explanatory model should elucidate why the autoencoder struggled to predict (reconstruct) that particular instance effectively.
-Error is linked to an explanation and the proposed method calculates the SHAP values of the output features and compares them to the true (anomalous) values of the input
+Connecting error to explanation, our method computes the SHAP (Shapley) values of the output features and contrasts them with the actual anomalous values of the input.
-Then the features in the error list need to be reordered in a descending order such that find top R features which includes a set of selected features
+Subsequently, the features in the error list are arranged in descending order.
+Our objective is to identify the top R features, which form a set of selected features.
-The model uses SHAP values to describe which features were responsible for each of the high reconstruction errors in top R features
+Utilizing SHAP values, our model offers insights into the features that led to high reconstruction errors within the top R features.
-Through analyzing feature influence and leveraging domain expertise, we can confidently distinguish whether the anomaly corresponds to an attack or a typical anomalous behavior
+By dissecting feature influence and leveraging domain expertise, we confidently differentiate whether the detected anomaly signifies an attack or a typical anomalous behavior in the network.
+For experimental purposes, we employed the USBIDS dataset